-Mr McGuire left the Western People in 1975 to take up a senior managerial positions with Independent Newspapers.
+Mr. McGuire left the Western People in 1975 to take up a senior managerial position with Independent Newspapers.
 He was editor of the Kerryman in Tralee, and later editor of The Drogheda Independent.

 In 1977, he returned to Ballina to launch the Western Journal newspaper with fellow journalist and columnist, John Healy from Charlestown.

 The paper was a rival to the Western People for a number of years, but due to a declining advertising revenue, it closed in 1983.

 Mr. McGuire wrote a number of books, most notably “The Light That Never Goes Out” about the life of Father Joe Foy PP, and “Steeple and People”, an illustrated history of Ballina and St Muredach’s Cathedral.